 What happens when the raindrop leaves the cloud?
 Some of the raindrop evaporates as it falls.
 When really hot all of it can evaporate before reaching the ground.
 It looks like streaks or stripes stretching down from the cloud so it is called Virga after the Latin word for rod or stripe.

 Before the rain reaches the ground it’s intercepted by vegetation, much of which evaporates back into the atmosphere.
 The amount intercepted varies, but is high in forests, ranging from 25 to 75 percent.
 What’s not intercepted is called “throughfall “and moisture running down the trunk is called “stemflow”.
-Water is also shed out by the canopy and falls around the outer perimeter of the tree, which is where the water absorbing fibrous roots are located.
+Water is also shed out by the canopy and falls around the outer perimeter best online casino of the tree, which is where the water absorbing fibrous roots are located.
 It takes a long time for ground under the tree to get wet.
 Accurate measures of rainfall, above and under the forest, are difficult to obtain.

 Grasses are very effective at interception and it takes considerable soaking for moisture to penetrate to the soil.
 Obviously reducing thatch, the accumulation of dead and dying vegetative material, makes a difference.
 Like the forest, the amount reaching the soil is reduced by interception and evaporation, but what gets there soaks in gradually.
 Figure 2 shows a soil cross-section down to the bedrock.
 Generally the water moves down the column pulled by gravity.